-If you have type 4 hair, learning how to stretch natural hair is an easy way to add length to your hair whether you’ve always had natural hair or are stretching relaxers.
+If you have type 4 hair, learning how to straighten natural hair is an easy way to add length to your hair whether you’ve always had natural hair or are stretching relaxers.

-It can be frustrating to invest years growing your hair only to see what appears to be little growth.
+It can be frustrating to invest years growing only to see what appears to be little growth.

-And because type 4 hair tends to be more delicate, you may not want to use heated styling tools to stretch your hair.
-There are, however, several methods of hair stretching that do not require any heat.
+And because type 4 hair tends to be more delicate, you may not want to use heated styling tools for straightening your hair.
+There are, however, several methods that do not require any heat.

 By not applying heat, your hair will be stronger, healthier and thicker.
 The results are gorgeous.